mrdr-c/zot_ref_export/README.md

 ## File requirements
 zot_ref_export requires two JSON files, `config.json` and `locale.json`.
-The former holds information on multiple things, e.g. the library id and the key required to access it (create one in your Zotero account), as well as fields that contain the items to retrieve and their output positions etc. If the file is not found, an *incomplete* template will be created.
+The former holds information on multiple things, e.g. the library ID and the key required to access it (see the pyzotero [getting started page](https://pyzotero.readthedocs.io/en/latest/) to find out where to find both), as well as fields that contain the items to retrieve and their output positions etc. If the file is not found, an *incomplete* template will be created.
 Locale holds the messages that are displayed, as well as language-specific field descriptions.
 Currently, there is no mechanism to build it if it is missing, though this could be easily implemented.